vara11/mbd-bidw/README.md

     - Restart PDI
   - Configuring a JDBC Connection to MySQL 8.x Using PDI:
     - Download the MySQL 8.x JDBC driver (platform independent, zip) to the computer running Pentaho from: https://dev.mysql.com/downloads/connector/j/
-    - Unzip the file mysql-connector-java-8.0.12.zip
+    - Unzip the file mysql-connector-java-8.0.13.zip
-    - Copy mysql-connector-java-8.0.12.jar to the Pentaho lib folder.
+    - Copy mysql-connector-java-8.0.13.jar to the Pentaho lib folder.
 [Windows]: C:\data-integration\lib.
 [Mac OS]: …/Applications/data-integration/lib
-    - Configure a Generic Database connection in Pentaho: (1) Connection jdbc:mysql://localhost:3306/<database_name> (2) Driver Class Name: com.mysql.cj.jdbc.Driver (3) use the previous user and password
+    - Configure a Generic Database connection in Pentaho: (1) Connection **jdbc:mysql://localhost:3306/<database_name>** (2) Driver Class Name: **com.mysql.cj.jdbc.Driver** (3) use the previous user and password
     - In case the server time zone value 'AEST' is unrecognized or represents more than one time zone, then consider: jdbc:mysql://localhost:3306/<database_name>?useLegacyDatetimeCode=false&serverTimezone=UTC

 **Install Tableau Desktop**